Chengdu City Guide

 Quick facts

-• Home to the Giant Panda Breeding Research Base, the world's leading center for panda conservation.
+• Home to the Research Base of Giant Panda Breeding, the world's premier center for panda conservation.

-• Honored as a UNESCO City of Gastronomy, it is the birthplace of bold, spicy Sichuan cuisine.
+• Named a UNESCO City of Gastronomy for its influential and famously spicy Sichuan cuisine.

-• The New Century Global Center is the largest standalone building by floor area in the world.
+• The New Century Global Center is the world's largest standalone building by floor area.

 🏛️